 When you come in for surgery, you will be with us for about one hour.
 When it comes time, it takes about 10 minutes to get you ready, 10 minutes for the procedure, and 10 minutes of waiting in our waiting room to ensure you are not lightheaded before driving home.
 Our doctors are two of the most experienced vasectomists in BC and are therefore able to complete your vasectomy very quickly.

-At Pollock Clinics, our doctors understand your time is valuable so we make it possible to get your vasectomy done in just one single visit with our Premium Service option.
+At Pollock Clinics, our doctors understand your time is valuable so we make it possible to get your vasectomy done in just one single visit.